CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Authentication,-Authorization-and-Accounting/LDAP-Authentication-and-Authorization.md

 Active Directory (AD) is a fully featured LDAP-based NIS server created by Microsoft.
 It offers unique features that classic OpenLDAP servers lack.
-Therefore, it can be more complicated to configure on the client and each version of AD is a little different in how it works with Linux-based LDAP clients.
-Some more advanced configuration examples, from testing LDAP clients on Cumulus Linux with Active Directory (AD/LDAP), are available in our [knowledge base](https://support.cumulusnetworks.com/hc/en-us/articles/204383797).
+Therefore, it do not have.
+AD can be more complicated to configure on the client and each version of AD iworks a little different in how it worksly with Linux-based LDAP clients.
+Some more advanced configuration examples, from testing LDAP clients on
+Cumulus Linux with Active Directory
+ (AD/LDAP), are available in our
+[knowledge
+base](https://support.cumulusnetworks.com/hc/en-us/articles/204383797).

 ## <span>LDAP Verification Tools</span>